pyqtgraph/pyqtgraph/README.md

 The official documentation lives at [pyqtgraph.readthedocs.io](https://pyqtgraph.readthedocs.io)

-The easiest way to learn pyqtgraph is to browse through the examples; run `python -m pyqtgraph.examples` to launch the examples application.
+The easiest way to learn PyQtGraph is to browse through the examples; run `python -m pyqtgraph.examples` to launch the examples application.

 Used By
 -------